Skip to content

 Undo Changes

-1. Press Ctrl+Z repeatedly to undo
+Or press Ctrl+Z repeatedly to undo step by step.

 Undo Menu